What is a cash advance on a credit card?

 • Buy gaming chips or make other wagers

-Cash advances can be an expensive way to access cash.
-Before going ahead, consider the following:
+• Additional costs: Cash advances can be an expensive way to access cash because of higher interest and fees.

-• Consider how the cash advance might impact your credit.
-Cash advances can affect your credit utilization ratio, which is the amount of credit you’re using versus your total available credit.
-That means if the added balance of a cash advance goes unpaid for a while, it could hurt your credit scores.
+• Impact on credit scores: Cash advances can affect your credit utilization ratio, which is the amount of credit you’re using versus your total available credit.
+That means if the added balance of a cash advance goes unpaid for a while, it could have a negative effect on your credit scores.

 Cash advance FAQ